balmjs/balmjs.github.io/docs/v2/guide/structure.md

 └── ...
 ```

-> We recommend using [Balm CLI](https://github.com/balmjs/balm-cli) to scaffold out a front-end web app.
+> :rocket: We recommend using [Balm CLI](https://github.com/balmjs/balm-cli) to scaffold out a front-end web app.